 A Northern representative generally initiates the encroachment agreement.
-The agreement must be executed before work begins on the right-of-way.
+The agreement must be executed by all parties before work begins within the right of way.
 In the event work commences absent such an agreement, Northern may take steps to prevent further activity.

 When is a "Reimbursement Agreement" required?

-A reimbursement agreement may be required for activities proposed on the right-of-way which require extensive preliminary engineering and/or field inspection services by Northern personnel.
+A reimbursement agreement may be required for activities proposed on the right of way requiring extensive preliminary engineering and/or field inspection services by Northern personnel.